HelonicHelonic

 Maturity: Medium-High

 Beyond the drawings: spec-to-drawing alignment, RFI response vs. contract conflicts, submittal vs. spec compliance, as-built drift detection.
 This is where AI delivers the most outsized value relative to manual review because cross-document checks are tedious and error-prone for humans.
-See AI construction document review.
+See AI construction document review and how it fits the broader landscape of AI inspection in construction.

 5. Drawing search (semantic, natural-language)